alexu8007/AutoFeature/README.md

-# AutoFeature: Automated Feature Engineering Framework
+# Augment: Automated Feature Engineering Framework

-AutoFeature is a comprehensive Python framework for automated feature engineering in machine learning projects.
+Augment is a comprehensive Python framework for automated feature engineering in machine learning projects.
 It streamlines the feature engineering process by automatically generating, selecting, and evaluating features to improve model performance.

 ## Key Features